vajny/addon-uptime-kuma/uptime-kuma/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "Uptime Kuma" add-on.
+1. Start the "Vajny Uptime Kuma" add-on.
-1. Check the logs of "Uptime Kuma" to see if everything went well.
+1. Check the logs of "Vajny Uptime Kuma" to see if everything went well.
-1. Click on the "OPEN WEB UI" button to jump into Uptime Kuma.
+1. Click on the "OPEN WEB UI" button to jump into Vajny Uptime Kuma.

 Please read the rest of this document further instructions.

 ## Configuration

-This add-on has no configuration options, everything can be managed and configured via the Uptime Kuma interface.
+This add-on has no configuration options, everything can be managed and configured via the Vajny Uptime Kuma interface.

 ## Changelog & Releases